IDA's Milestones for Animals

 1997

-IDA partners with other organizations to successfully block the Walt Disney Company's planned capture and importation of elephants, hippos and rhinos from South Africa.
+IDA and partners block the Walt Disney Company's plans to capture and import elephants, hippos and rhinos from South Africa.

 IDA's Project Hope files 167 counts of animal cruelty against a puppy mill in Paris, MS, rescues 153 starving hens from an abandoned egg farm, and prevents two goats from being skinned alive for a 4th of July barbeque.